ocaml/dune/doc/usage.rst

 Watermarking
 ============

-One of the feature topkg provides is watermarking; it replaces various strings of the form ``%%ID%%`` in all files of your project before creating a release tarball or when the package is pinned by the user using opam.
+One of the feature dune-release provides is watermarking; it replaces various strings of the form ``%%ID%%`` in all files of your project before creating a release tarball or when the package is pinned by the user using opam.

 This is especially interesting for the ``VERSION`` watermark, which gets replaced by the version obtained from the vcs.
-For instance if you are using git, topkg invokes this command to find out the version:
+For instance if you are using git, dune-release invokes this command to find out the version:

 .. code:: bash

     $ git describe --always --dirty
     1.0+beta9-79-g29e9b37

-Projects using dune usually only need topkg for creating and publishing releases.
+Projects using dune usually only need dune-release for creating and publishing releases.
 However they might still want to substitute the watermarks when the package is pinned by the user.
 To help with this, dune provides the ``subst`` sub-command.

 dune subst
 ==========

-``dune subst`` performs the same substitution ``topkg`` does with the default configuration. i.e. calling ``dune subst`` at the root of your project will rewrite in place all the files in your project.
+``dune subst`` performs the same substitution ``dune-release`` does with the default configuration. i.e. calling ``dune subst`` at the root of your project will rewrite in place all the files in your project.

 More precisely, it replaces all the following watermarks in source files: